Introduction

 Discussion

-Our results suggest that the tail vane maintained effective stiffness dynamically with internal tension of a cross-linked lattice that minimised excessive vane flutter and associated drag production.
-This structural integrity would have permitted the vane to be to be recruited in stabilisation, likely working in collaboration with uropatagium/cruropatagium and webbed feet when present, and as an effective display structure (Fig. 2E).
+Thus, our results suggest that the tail vane maintained effective stiffness dynamically with internal tension of a cross-linked lattice that minimised excessive vane flutter and associated drag production.
+This structural integrity would have permitted the vane to be an effective display structure without incurring excessive aerodynamic costs (Fig. 2E).
 This tensioning would also have allowed the tail, as a whole, to be used for mass-shifting-based aerodynamic control without incurring adverse effects of a fluttering vane during rapid tail motions.
 Tail vane shape changes through ontogeny (Bennett 1995, O’Brien, Allen et al. 2018) and between species (Marsh 1882, Döderlein 1929, Frey, Tischlinger et al. 2003), which underscores the importance of the tail vane in early pterosaur evolution.
 As pterodactyloid pterosaurs evolved a shorter body plan with an anterior center of mass and large heads with cranial crests as the primary display structures (Jagielska and Brusatte 2021), both the control and display functions of the tail were absorbed by the wings and head.

 The new soft tissue information also provides clues about the evolutionary origins of the tail vane itself.
 The cross-linked lattice recognised in this study suggests that the tail vane of early pterosaurs developed from a single contiguous structure rather than a combined structure of scales or feather-like integuments.
 While the undulating vane edge (Fig. 2D) might reflect an epidermal patterning, the internal part of the tail vane was likely filled with connective tissue underneath the epidermal layer.
 The medial part of the tail vane, namely the periphery of the caudal vertebrae, has a different tone under fluorescence and the vertical structures lose clarity when compared to the lateral part of the tail vane (Fig. 2A, B).
 This potentially indicates a thicker subdermal connective tissue surrounding the caudal vertebrae.
 Therefore, the tail vane of pterosaurs consisted of bilateral fleshy folds on the end of the tail, comparable to the cetacean fluke that envelopes dense connective tissue (Gavazzi, Nair et al. 2024).
 The growth series of the tail vane shape in Rhamphorhynchus muensteri begins with an extended teardrop/oval shape, becoming diamond-shaped (Fig. 2A, B), and eventually triangular (Bennett 1995).
 These three shapes parallel the shape changes of the cetacean fluke during embryonic development (Štěrba, Klima et al. 2000).
 It is possible that both the pterosaur tail vane and the cetacean fluke evolved through a shared developmental mechanism, perhaps a co-option of the signaling pathway that drives appendage outgrowth (Gavazzi, Nair et al. 2024), eventually bringing about improved fluid dynamics of the limbs.